ericwq/gskills/docs/wrappers.md

 In `subBalancerWrapper.startBalancer()`,

 - `sbc.builder.Build()` is called withe `sbc` as the argument of `cc ClientConn` parameter.
 - Here, `sbc.builder` is `cdsBB`.
 It is one of the CDS balancer builders.
+- The `sbc.builder` is picked by `newT.ChildPolicy.Name`.
 There is another builder: `weightedTargetBB`.
 - In `cdsBB.Build()`, `ccWrapper` is created.
 - `ccWrapper.ClientConn` field is of type `subBalancerWrapper`.
 - `cdsBalancer.ccw` field is of type `ccWrapper`.
 - `sbc.balancer` field is of type `cdsBalancer`.
+- There is a `cdsBalancer.edsLB` field, which is the EDS balancer.
+It will be initialized in next section.

 ```go
 func (sbc *subBalancerWrapper) startBalancer() {